microsoft/pxt/docs/language.md

 * `for ... in` statements
 * JSX (HTML as part of JavaScript)

-Note, that you can use all of these while implemneting your runtime environment (simulator), they just cannot be used in user's programs.
+Note, that you can use all of these while implementing your runtime environment (simulator), they just cannot be used in user's programs.